Rexred25/Chicago-Card-Game-Python/readme.md

+* The zip file is an executable of the game.
+Once you unzip it, keep everything in the same folder, and the game should run just fine.
+* The *chicago.py* file is just the straight code to run the game

 * The rules of Chicago are straightforward.
 A good comparison to Chicago would be the game Rummy 500.

 * Generally, a game of Chicago can take anywhere from forty-five minutes to an hour and twenty minutes.